axsemantics/rohrpost-js/README.md

 ```
 `groupObject` is defined by the application, for example `{type: 'collection', id: 5}`

-returns a `groupName` string, use this to listen to events
+returns a Promise, resolves with `groupName` string, use this to listen to events

 ### Unsubscribe from a group